 - Epigraph: Pre-SF, each chapter starts with a definition of the title of the chapter before carrying into the Cold Open.
 The sole exception to this is sa05.

-- Expospeak Gag: Orbitals all talk like this.
+- Expospeak Gag: Orbitals speak like this.

 - Idiosyncratic Episode Naming: Pre-SF, all chapters are pluralized nouns.
 SF's chapter-naming scheme is "the [noun]."

 - Insistent Terminology: A reversal, as Emily insists the word "anachronauts" sounds stupid, and it's only a working title.

 - Loads and Loads of Characters: Each book has further expanded the cast, but perhaps none more than SA, each chapter of which is a stand-alone story focused on a group of different characters throughout the ages.
 The character page is a work in progress.

 - Magic Versus Science: Orbital technology is vulnerable to being bypassed or attacked by Fae magic and tends to go haywire whenever it tries to analyze magical beings or objects.

 - Masculine Girl, Feminine Boy: Starting in the Forsaken Shores, the haughty Lady of War Jesse and Gilbert.

 - Not Using the "Z" Word: Played with.
 While originally referred to as zombies, the official designation became "Los Muertos," since the term "zombie" carries a number of preconceptions about them, which may not hold true.
 (The name "Los Muertos" itself comes from the person who sent out the distress call.)